ericom-gideon/docs/docs/servers/how_to_attach_and_upload_an_iso.md

-page_title:       How to Attach an ISO
+page_title:       How to attach an ISO
 page_author:      Angelo Livanos (Coverted by Brittany Martin)
 page_description: Knowledge base article to instruct users how upload and attach an ISO to their server
 page_keywords:    server ISO template attach bare VPS